Fueling Creativity in Education

 You can also find The Fueling Creativity Podcast on Apple Podcasts, Spotify, Audible, and PodBean!
 Make sure to rate, review, and share the podcast if you enjoy it!

-What were the biggest lessons learned during the last five episodes in Season Two of the Fueling Creativity podcast?
-In this final debrief, Dr. Cyndi Burnett and Dr. Matthew Worwood sit down and reflect on episodes that discussed Serendipity, Student Engagement, Excellence Gaps, and Wonder.
+What were the biggest lessons learned during the last five episodes in Season Three of the Fueling Creativity podcast?
+In this final debrief, Dr. Cyndi Burnett and Dr. Matthew Worwood sit down and reflect on episodes that discussed the relationship between Innovation, Creativity, Entrepreneurship, breaking with habit-bound thinking, developing a sense of awe in students, and Inward and Outward Creativity.

 Listen in as Cyndi and Matthew break down the following insights.